Beaudesert Exhaust Review

-An upgraded exhaust is one of the more common modifications done to four wheel drives.
-Most four wheel drives are manufactured with exhausts which restrict airflow.
-By fitting a slightly larger sized exhaust the vehicle breathes better, thus producing more power and improving the economy.
+An upgraded exhaust is one of the more common modifications done to 4WD’s.
+Most four wheel drives are manufactured with exhausts that somewhat restrict airflow.
+By fitting a slightly larger sized exhaust the vehicle breathes better, thus potentially producing slightly more power and improving fuel economy.

 Why replace your exhaust?

-- Remove the rusty or damaged existing exhaust
+- Removes the rusty or damaged existing exhaust

 - Allows the turbo (where applicable) to spool up earlier